rupaltotale/rupaltotale.github.io/README.md

 GH Pages is an awesome feature offered by GitHub to host static webpages for a respository.
 If you want to host your personal website on a url of this format: `<username>.github.io`, the repo name has to be `<username>.github.io` (this is a user page).
 Otherwise, the url will be `<username>.github.io/repo-name`.
 I did the former.

-I have discussed the steps breifly on how to deploy a react web app to GH Pages.
-This is assuming you have already created a react app that resides in a repo by the name of `<username>.github.io`.
+I have discussed the steps briefly on how to deploy a react web app to GH Pages below.

+> Note: This is assuming you have already created a react app that resides in a repo by the name of `<username>.github.io`.

 1. Your react code should live in a branch other than master as master is where the static website is deployed for user pages.
 My code lives in a branch called development.
 2. Install gh-pages with npm: `npm install gh-pages`